Hey there!

 They had many of these spheres, different sizes, and ones that open in the middle like the one I bought, and others that didn't open.
 The price I paid for it was $45, it's about 25" diam.
 The twinkling lights around the sphere were extra.

-The search for a small chandelier to put inside the sphere began.
-I didn't want to buy a new one, usually the prices for chandeliers are way more than what I want to pay.
-Besides, second hand chandeliers are easy to find.
+I began looking for a small chandelier to put inside the sphere.
+I didn't want to buy a new one, as the prices are usually much higher than I wanted.
+Besides, second-hand chandeliers are easy to find.

-And we found ours at the neighborhood flea market, two weeks ago.
-The mister was the one who spotted it and surprised me with his find ---> Only five dollars!
+Two weeks ago, we found ours at the neighborhood flea market.
+The mister spotted it and surprised me with his find—only five dollars!

-The metal sphere has this rusty patina that I wanted to preserve.
-It also has a bit of light blue tones as you can see.
+The metal sphere has a rusty patina that I wanted to preserve.
+As you can see, it also has light blue tones.

 He left the same rusty screw that opens and closes the sphere.

-A pic from the bottom up, with all that cinnamon rusty feel.
-At least it smells good. :)
+This is a pic from the bottom up, with all that cinnamon rusty feel.

 And here you have it.
-One step up from the previous veneer one!
+One step up from the previous veneer light!

 I'm decking the halls.
-I'll be showing you this room all dressed up for the holidays and sporting the new chandy soon!
+I'll show you this room all dressed up for the holidays and sporting the new chandy soon!

 Love your ingenuity.
 It's fabulous!